LeonTLam/obsidian-ntnu/Semester_1/TTM4240_Avansert_nettverkskontroll/Oral_Exam/Week35 - Planning and Addressing/IPv6 Planning and Addressing.md

 ## Recommendation

-Applying the use type first makes it much easier to implement a
+Applying the use type first makes it much easier to implement a security policy.
+Most firewall policies are based on the type of use and not one the location of the network.